 Definition of agriculture

-Under Minnesota law, "agriculture" means farming in all its branches and includes: dairying; field production, cultivation, growing and harvesting of any agriculture or horticultural commodity; and the raising of livestock, bees, fur-bearing animals and poultry.
-Agriculture also includes cleaning, processing, preserving, loading and transporting to market or storage of farmers' agriculture products as well as repair, maintenance and construction work that is connected to or incidental to agriculture operations.
+Under Minnesota rule "agriculture" means farming in all its branches and includes, but is not limited to: dairying; the field production, cultivation, growing and harvesting of any agricultural or horticultural commodity; and the raising of livestock, bees, fur-bearing animals and poultry.
+Agriculture also includes cleaning, processing, preserving, loading and transporting to market or storage of a farmers' own agriculture products, as well as repair, maintenance and construction work that is connected to or incidental to agriculture operations.

-Agriculture employees are exempt from the overtime provisions of the federal Fair Labor Standards Act (FLSA).
-However, federal law does not supersede Minnesota's requirement to pay overtime.
+Agricultural employees are exempt from the overtime provisions of the federal Fair Labor Standards Act.
+However, agricultural employers are still responsible for overtime obligations under Minnesota law except in limited circumstances.